-You can’t really go wrong here with so many variations and methods available to spike a cocktail.
+You can’t go wrong with so many variations and methods available to spike a cocktail.
 The most common addition to sangria is brandy.
-Add up to a cup if you’re mixing an entire batch, or simply add a splash (½ ounce) to individual glasses.
+Add up to a cup if you’re mixing an entire batch, or add a splash (½ ounce) to individual glasses.
 It all depends on how strong you like your cocktails.
 Not a fan of brandy, or don’t have any in your liquor cabinet?
-Feel free to use whatever you have on-hand and enjoy – rum, in particular, is a great choice.
+Feel free to use whatever you have on-hand and enjoy — rum, in particular, is a great choice.

 Amp Up The Sweetness

 We all like a little sweetness in the summer.
 Without going overboard, add a little brown sugar, cane sugar, or even some genuine maple syrup to give it a sweet push.

 Add A Little Fizz To The Sangria